The Index of Dirac Operators on Incomplete Edge Spaces: Proof of Main Theorem: limit of the index formula

-\begin{proof} 1) As mentioned above, the fact that the spin structure extends to all of $X$ and $\beta \in (0,1]$ implies that the generalized Witt assumption for $\eth$ is satisfied.
-The degree four term of the $\hat A$ genus is $-p_1/24,$ so applying our index formula \eqref{eq:finalindexformula} and using the derivation of the local boundary term for $p_1$ in \eqref{eq:Trans4D} gives
+\begin{proof} 1) As mentioned above, the fact that the spin structure extends to all of $X$ and $\beta \in (0,1]$ implies that the generalized Witt assumption for $\eth$ is satisf\/ied.
+The degree four term of the $\hat A$ genus is $-p_1/24$, so applying our index formula~\eqref{eq:finalindexformula} and using the derivation of the local boundary term for $p_1$ in~\eqref{eq:Trans4D} gives